ANIFASUMBA/ATM/README.md

- ATM CARD.
+A C++ ATM program is a console-based simulation that mimics the basic operations of an Automated Teller Machine.
+It’s a great beginner-to-intermediate project that demonstrates object-oriented programming, control structures, and user input handling.
-This is a C++ program that shows all the steps of transaction using ATM card ATM shows all bank transactions without necessity of going to a bank.
+ATM shows all bank transactions without necessity of going to a bank.